komeilmoghaddasi/smartbuilding-ppo/README.md

 ## 🙌 Acknowledgements

-Studied by Komeil Moghaddasi.
+Studied by Komeil Moghaddasi (k.moghaddasi@ieee.org).
 Inspired by advances in federated RL and smart-building analytics.

 <p align="center"><i>Feel free to star ⭐ the repo if it helps you!</i></p>